 1.5.
 Tournaments

-TIER 1 - PREMIER
+• TIER 1 - PREMIER

-TIER 2 - MAJOR
+• TIER 2 - MAJOR

-TIER 3 - TRAINING GROUNDS
+• TIER 3 - INTRAMURAL

 1.5.2 Event Divisions

-In the case where the team administrator selects their participants’ division, HSEL will make efforts to detect and correct mistaken registrations as quickly as possible prior to matches being played.
+In the case where the Organization administrator selects their participants’ division, HSEL will make efforts to detect and correct mistaken registrations as quickly as possible prior to matches being played.
 If a participant is found in the incorrect division, HSEL may (at its sole discretion) move the participant to the correct division.
 Note: changing divisions will remove all associated matches and results.
 To ensure competitive integrity and prevent abuse, HSEL may manually adjust a participant’s record after moving them to the correct division.

 1.6.
 Event Stages